jmathai/jmathai.github.com/_posts/2011-07-01-beginning.md

 I was newly married and we had just moved to the San Francisco Bay Area from Ohio.
 The last thing I wanted to think about was pursuing another idea.
 Instead Rachel and I spent the next 3 years discovering and falling in love with Sunnyvale; the city we moved to.

 In June of 2010 we had our son, Tavin.
 Life became infinitely better and busier.
 My collection of photos started getting infinitely bigger as well.
 We were taking a ridiculous number of photos and videos.
-Each one of these photos were priceless and grew in value as Tavin became older.
+They were all priceless and grew in value as Tavin became older.

 I revisted the question of what to do with all these photos.
-It was important to us that these photos be around when Tavin was in his 20s and beyond.
-I realized everything was converging on being able to write software making it easy to organize and share photos without sacrificing data ownership or portability.
+It was important to us that they be around when Tavin was in his 20s and beyond.
+I began realizing that technology was converging to enable the organization and sharing of photos without sacrificing data ownership or portability.

 The seeds for OpenPhoto had been planted.